Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 BL Comments:

-*My thinking is that we need to come up with something which is useful and also which is doable!!
+<i>My thinking is that we need to come up with something which is useful and also which is doable!!
 I think we should break it down into things which can be done in 1 or 2-week increments if possible, with something which can be demonstrated (at least in some basic way) after each period.

 I do think the design is also important, however, as is the functionality.
-So to start with, I think it would be a good idea to try to come up with a basic set of things that we would like to be able to do with the system, considering what you could actually build without too much difficulty.*
+So to start with, I think it would be a good idea to try to come up with a basic set of things that we would like to be able to do with the system, considering what you could actually build without too much difficulty.</i>

 ### PyPI or CPAN for Mininet